top of page

 -T. Rice Holmes (1855-1933), The Roman Republic and the Founder of the Empire, 1924 p.155-159

-When the Senate learned of the defeat, they appointed Marcus Licinius Crassus as the general in charge of the war against Spartacus.
-Crassus brought some interesting approaches to motivating men to learn from defeat (in this case two defeated legions led by Mummius):
+When the Senate learned of the defeat, Marcus Licinius Crassus was appointed as the general in charge of the war against Spartacus.
+Crassus brought some harsh approaches to motivating men to learn from defeat - (in this specific case two defeated legions led by Mummius):

 "What is more, Crassus selected five hundred of the soldiers who had been the first to run from the field of battle, especially those who had displayed open cowardice, and divided them into fifty groups of ten each.
 He then executed one man who had been selected by lot from each group.
 He thereby revived an ancestral punishment of soldiers that had not been used for a long time.
 It is a shameful type of death in its mode of execution: many terrible things are done during the imposition of the penalty, while all the other soldiers are forced to look on as spectators."